BrendanKapp/acutis/README.md

      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/com.jkuester.unlauncher/)

-The goal of Unlauncher is to provide a clean and simple Android launcher experience.
-We believe you should have easy access to all of your apps without the distraction of bells, whistles, and notifications clamouring for your attention.
-You want to be able to use your phone, not have your phone use you!
+The goal of Acutis is to provide a non-addictive Android experience that is free from the endless rabbit-holes of modern Android.

+Based on Unlauncher, Acutis aims to improve usability, accessability, and privacy.

 <p float="left">
   <img height="724" width="400" src="docs/assets/home-screen-1.png">